rjguzman42/nap-architecture/README.md

     -> Since AnalyticEvent is a protocol, adding a new kind of event is trivial.
 I don’t have to add a new case to an enum.
 I don’t have to litter stringly-typed event names throughout my code.
 I don’t have to add another extension to a struct.
 The protocol makes it easy to isolate concerns to their respective layers.

 # Persistence
+The persistency folder contains two files: Persistency Manager and PersistRouter.
+The Persistency Manager contains methods that fetch and delete Core Data objects, save/delete secured values, and save/modify/delete User Defaults.
+The PersistRouter file contains keys used in retrieving any locally stored data.